elucian/bee/syntax/overview.md

 **Notes:**
 * A rule is declared with keyword _rule_;
-* A rule can have resolve a task;
+* A rule can resolve a single task;
-* A rule can have input and input/output parameters;
+* A rule can have input and output parameters;
 * A rule can have optional one or multiple results;
-* A rule can have local variables;
+* A rule can have local variables and constants;
 * A rule can have public attributes;

 **Usability:**